PROTESTS IN PARÁ

 In September 2023, Brazil’s Supreme Court (also known as STF) suspended, for six months, the analysis of the constitutionality of the railroad construction due to pending technical studies.

-The issue will be decided again in March this year by Minister Alexandre de Moraes, in the context of the Direct Action for Unconstitutionality (Adin, in Portuguese) that led to the temporary suspension of the project.
+The issue will be decided again in March this year by Justice Alexandre de Moraes, in the context of the Direct Action for Unconstitutionality (Adin, in Portuguese) that led to the temporary suspension of the project.
 In 2023, Moraes authorized the resumption of Ferrogrão studies and allowed the creation of a Ministry of Transport Working Group to monitor the issue.

 At the beginning of the year, the Minister of Transport, Renan Filho, said the federal government would make changes to the railroad project to enable the environmental licensing of the work.